galaxyproject/video-lectures/src/How-to.md

 :::::{ .spoken  .document}
 Markdown is a text format used to generate html pages.
-There is no formating in the raw text, as the formatting will be described in a css file and applied when the markdown is converted into html.
+There is no formatting in the raw text, as the formatting will be described in a css file and applied when the markdown is converted into html.
 For example, in this slide, you can see that titles are described with hashtags.
 The top level with one, and one more for each lower level.
 Lists can be encoded with number for ordered lists, or hyphens for non ordered one.
 The first number of an ordered list is set to the number in the support,  but the following will increment by 1 independently of the number actually written in the markdown.
-Markdown is a format pretty simple to use, but it is important to notice that it is very sensitive to spacing and necessitate some riguor.
+Markdown is a format pretty simple to use, but it is important to notice that it is very sensitive to spacing and necessitate some rigor.

 ::::::::::